Exercises for COPD

 Resources

-WebMD (10 Smart Exercises for People with COPD)COPD Foundation (Breathing Techniques)Cleveland Clinic (COPD Exercise and Activity Guidelines)PROactive COPD (Strengthening Exercises)While inhalers are one option of delivering medication, a nebulizer for COPD is another.
-We go over the advantages and disadvantages of using this device.
+WebMD (10 Smart Exercises for People with COPD)COPD Foundation (Breathing Techniques)Cleveland Clinic (COPD Exercise and Activity Guidelines)PROactive COPD (Strengthening Exercises)Humidity and COPD are usually not a good combination.
+For people with COPD, high humidity levels usually make breathing worse.